Really Remote

 Not necessarily.
 Really Remote works over any network where your iPhone can reach your Mac — including your home Wi-Fi, Tailscale, WireGuard, or an SSH tunnel.
 A VPN is one option, but not required.
 Recommended private network: Tailscale

 Yes, the iOS app and MacOS server are free.
-The MacOS server is free and open source, available on github.com/qubitpulse/relay_server_rr .
+The MacOS server is free and open source.
 Contributions are welcome!
+Relay Server

 Any network where both devices can communicate: local Wi-Fi (LAN), Tailscale, WireGuard, ZeroTier, SSH tunnels, or any other VPN solution.
 The relay uses standard WebSocket connections on port 8765 by default, or any open port you specify.